CartoDB/CartoDB-SQL-API/docs/support/07-tips-and-tricks.md

 You can easily export CARTO datasets using the [GeoPackage](http://www.geopackage.org/) file format, which is an "open, standards-based, platform-independent, portable, self-describing, compact format for transferring geospatial information- &copy;".
 A .gpkg file itself is a [type](http://www.geopackage.org/spec/#table_column_data_types) of database, more complex than a plain file.

-_**Tip:** GeoPackage is the recommended format since it exports your dataset in smaller pieces;  typically avoiding error messages that might appear due to long file names and/or large datasets._.
+**Tip:** _GeoPackage is the recommended format since it exports your dataset in smaller pieces;_ typically avoiding error messages that might appear due to long file names and/or large datasets.
 If exporting a map with the SQL API, the `GPKG` format does not include any visualization or styling, which helps reduce the file size during the export process.

 ```bash
 https://{username}.carto.com/api/v2/sql?q=SELECT * FROM {table_name}&format=gpkg&filename={file_name}.gpkg